-• CONTRAST:
+CONTRAST

-difference between light and dark areas of your image (0-100).
+"Contrast" increases or decreases the perceived difference between light and dark areas of your image (0-100).
 For best results, keep close to 50.
 For best results, start with a low value and increase so that whites remain bright but are not distorted or tinted, and that light areas do not become white.
 NOTE: If the environment lighting changes, an adjustment of Gamma is recommended (see below).

-• BRIGHTNESS:
+BRIGHTNESS

 Increases or decreases the amount of black in the image (0-100).
 For best results, keep close to 50.
 Start with a high value and decrease so that dark areas do not become black.
-Conversely, high brightness changes black to dark gray, causing washed-out images.
+Conversely, high brightness changes black to dark grey, causing washed-out images.

-• YELLOW NOTCH FILTER (YNF):
+YELLOW NOTCH FILTER (YNF)